Dental therapist: History

-In 1913, Dr Norman K. Cox, the President of the New Zealand Dental Association, proposed a system of school clinics operated by the state and staffed by 'oral hygienists' to address the dental needs of children between the ages of 6 and 14 years.
+In 1913, Dr Norman Kershaw Cox, the President of the New Zealand Dental Association, proposed a system of school clinics operated by the state and staffed by 'oral hygienists' to address the dental needs of children between the ages of 6 and 14 years.
 At the time, the idea was considered to be unorthodox, but in 1920, at a special meeting of the New Zealand Dental Association, 16 members voted for the adoption of school dental nurses with 7 opposed to the proposal.
 Such a drastic change in the voting could be accredited to the refusal of New Zealand troops during the First World War.
 The recruits were rejected due to rampant and uncontrolled dental diseases.

 School dental nurses were to provide diagnostic and restorative services to children '...in a rigidly structured set of methods and procedures which spare her the anxiety of making choices'.
 In Great Britain, during the first world war, 'dental dressers' were used to carry out examinations and treatment for children in parts of England.
 Their role was eliminated by the Dentist Act of 1921 because of hostility to the role on the part of the dentist profession.
 They were later re-introduced, on the strength of the New Zealand scheme, as dental therapists when the high dental needs of children were 'rediscovered' in the 1960s, carrying out similar services but under the prescription of a dentist who carried out the examination and care plan.

 The success of New Zealand's program was so significant that many countries facing similar needs adopted programs which mirrored the ones initially established in New Zealand.
-School dental services which followed similar training became popular in countries such as Canada, South Africa, the Netherlands (temporarily), Fiji, Hong Kong, Malaysia and the Philippines and in 2000, 28 countries around the world utilised dental therapists.
+School dental services which followed similar training became popular in countries around the world and in 2000, 28 countries around the world utilised dental therapists.
 In today's modern day practices, in all previously mentioned countries dental therapists are becoming more recognised and employable due to the identifiable need for dental professionals in underserved areas.

 Training

 Australia

 Dental therapists are no longer trained in Australia, and instead oral health therapists are being trained.
 An oral health therapist is trained as both a dental therapist and a dental hygienist with a focus on health promotion and disease prevention.

 Oral health therapy training occurs at university level and therefore completion of secondary schooling to a high standard is mandatory, including certain pre-requisite subjects that differ between states/territories and between the universities that offer the courses themselves.

 The training varies, depending on what is offered at each university, but the golden rule is that once graduated an oral health therapist can only perform what they have been formally trained in.

-Oral health therapists are trained to perform: